lpillman/govdelivery-tms-ruby/README.md

 Any instance of a [Logger](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/logger/rdoc/Logger.html "Ruby Logger")-like class can be passed in to the client; incoming and outgoing request information will then be logged to that instance.

-The example below configures `TSMS::Client` to log to the terminal attached to `/dev/ttys000`.
+The example below configures `TSMS::Client` to log to STDOUT:

 ``` ruby
 logger = Logger.new(STDOUT)